On-Demand: Helping Clients Rewrite Their Stories from a Narrative Perspective - 5 CEUs

 To access the discount form for registering for multiple workshops or participants, please click here.

 - CE Hours Included: 5 Core (please see below for details)

 - Format: On-Demand Webinar (“Asynchronous”) ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
 It also comes with a PowerPoint and references.
 There is a quiz at the end to ensure viewing and required by all CE approval organizations.

 - Describe a useful model for differentiating schema, scrip and narrative

-- Educate their clients on the various factors which affect the nature of narrative
+- Outline various factors to their clients which affect the nature of narrative

 - Utilize a template designed to enable their clients to increase mindfulness of the false narratives that they have developed which may be preventing them from having a satisfying life and decreasing their ability to utilize therapy effectively.